datacarpentry/openrefine-socialsci/_episodes/01-introduction.md

 If after installation and running OpenRefine, it does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.

-## Data cleaning v Data organization

-OpenRefine is principally a data cleaning tool.
-It helps you highlight possible problems with the data content and allows you to edit the data to correct the data issues.
-There are some facilities for re-organise the data structure when a dataset is loaded, e.g. skipping header records and, once loaded, columns can be re-arranged.
-It is also possible to create new columns and to split existing columns into multiple columns.

 ## Getting help for OpenRefine.